djp928/todo-notes-tracker/docs/DRAG_DROP_REORDER.md

 1. **Visual Indicators**
    - Clear drag handle icon
-   - Large, easy-to-target drop zones (3rem tall)
+   - Drop zones that expand on demand (no dead space when not in use)
    - High contrast drop indicators
    - Smooth animations for feedback
    - Helpful text labels on drop zones